-Eternal Word who created the universe and gave life to everything that lives on this world, you revealed your glory through the life, death and resurrection of Jesus Christ.
-Amazing God, whose beloved Son came as Immanuel - God with us and among us - not remote from us, you sent him to live amongst ordinary people like us, to share our joys and sorrows, hopes and fears and trials and temptations, to be the template of how you want us to live.
+Eternal Word who created the universe and gave life to everything that lives on this world, you revealed yourself to us through the life, death and resurrection of Jesus Christ.
+Amazing God, it was your intention that Jesus should experience our lives and know us intimately, for he came as Immanuel - God with us and among us - not remote from us.
 Heavenly Father, you gave him to the world even though you knew that he would suffer and die to save us from the powers of sin and death.
-Take away any distraction or anxiety, so we may freely offer our praise and adoration for all that you have been, are and shall be which we know in your boundless, everlasting love.
+Almighty God, accept our praise and adoration for all that you have been, are and shall be and for your boundless, everlasting love.
+Free us from anxiety and distractions, so are free to sing your praise joyfully, pray to you trustingly and listen to your holy word attentively.
 Amen.

-In our prayer of confession, when I say 'Lord have mercy', please respond with 'Lord, forgive us'.
+In our prayer of confession, when I say 'Lord, in your mercy', please respond with 'Hear our prayer.
 Let us pray once more.